Federated States of Micronesia country brief

 The President of FSM, currently Mr Emanuel Mori, is both Head of State and Head of Government.
 He is from Chuuk.
 Mr Alik Alik is Vice President and is from Kosrae.
 Both were re-elected to the Congress in the general election on 8 March 2011.

-Under the Compact of Free Association, FSM controls domestic and foreign policy, but not defence and security, for which the United States is responsible.
-The original compact provided US$1.3 billion from 1986 to 2001, and included direct financial assistance from the United States for the development of FSM.
+Under the Compact of Free Association, FSM controls domestic and foreign policy but not defence and security, for which the United States is responsible.
+The original compact provided US$1.3 billion from 1986 to 2001 and included direct financial assistance from the United States for the development of FSM.
 The amended compact, which entered into force in June 2004, provides the equivalent of US$2 billion over the subsequent 20 years.
 That amount includes contributions to a trust fund which, from 2024, will replace direct financial assistance.
 From 2007, annual grants from the United States to the FSM government decrease each year, while contributions to the trust fund increase accordingly.
 In addition to this, the compact grants FSM citizens access to US federal programs and favourable provisions for travelling to and working in the United States.
 The compact and its subsidiary agreements commit the United States to continue to provide, at no cost to FSM, many services including air safety, weather prediction, health services and assistance in the event of natural disasters until the end of the compact.
-Under the compact, more than 40 US Government agencies such as the Federal Aviation Administration, US Postal Service, the Small Business Administration, and USAID operate programs or render assistance to FSM.
+Under the compact, more than 40 US government agencies such as the Federal Aviation Administration, US Postal Service, the Small Business Administration operate programs or render assistance to FSM.

 The economy is dominated by government services and largely reliant on external grants, with only a modest private sector.
 The fisheries sector is regarded as having the greatest development potential.
-With an Exclusive Economic Zone (EEZ) of 2.5 million square kilometres, FSM bestrides major equatorial tuna migratory paths and the fishing industry has been boosted by the construction of cold storage facilities and processing plants.
+With an EEZ of 2.7 million square kilometres, FSM bestrides major equatorial tuna migratory paths and the fishing industry has been boosted by the construction of cold storage facilities and processing plants.
 Fishery licensing fees account for nearly half of domestic budgetary revenue.

-The tourist industry is another area of potential for FSM, particularly diving and eco-tourism.
+The tourism industry is another area of potential for FSM, particularly diving and eco-tourism.
 Some 21 000 tourists visit the islands each year.
 Tourism development is, however, constrained by limited airline links, availability of infrastructure, including roads, power and water, and by geographical isolation.